 - Geronimo balloon: A giant balloon, perfect for whimsical receptions.
 It can be dressed up with the addition of tassels and/or confetti.

 - Hanging florals: Strings of flowers attached to the ceiling.
 They can be made with real or faux flowers.

 - Ombre: Having a colour or tone fade from dark to light.
 It can be used to decorate backdrops, place cards, chair cards and many other decorations.

 - Votive: A small candle that is typically placed inside a little cup.

-- Bistro lights: Round bulbed lights mounted on strings that can be draped around your venue.
+- Bistro or Edison lights: Round bulbed lights mounted on strings that can be draped around your wedding venue.

-- Candelabra: A large branch candlestick, typically used for more elegant receptions.
+- Candelabra: A large branch candlestick, typically used for more elegant wedding decor.
 They can be repurposed to hold flowers.

 - Chandelier: Hanging lights with several branches for light bulbs or candles.
 They are usually reserved for upscale soirees.

 - Floating candle: A small, round candles that floats in water.
 They are typically placed in vases.

 - Gobo: A screen that is placed in front of a spotlight to cast a shape.
 The newlywed couple’s initials or names and hearts are fan favourites.